ReduxISU/Redux_Frontend/README.md

 ### Environment variables

 The app needs one environment variable, `REDUX_BASE_URL`, telling it which Redux backend to talk to.
+(Note: the code that actually reads this — the API proxy — hasn't been built yet, so setting this up won't change what the placeholder page shows today.
+Set it up now anyway; it's one less step later.)
 Here's exactly how to set it up:

 1. **Copy the example file** in the project root to create your own local copy: